 We operate under the direction of our board of directors, the members of which are accountable to us and our stockholders as fiduciaries.
 The board of directors is responsible for the management and control of our affairs.
 We have three members on our board of directors, two of whom are independent of us, our advisor and our respective affiliates.
+If the pending mergers are consummated, we will add two additional members to our board of directors.
 Our directors will be elected annually by our stockholders.
 Our board of directors has established an audit committee.
 For more information on the members of our board of directors, see "Management."